 This section provides preliminary information to help town clerks understand and ensure compliance with the new rules and systems required by Act 46.
-More details about processes and definitions will be available before July 1, 2018, and trainings will be offered in April and May 2018 to support town clerks.
+More details about processes and definitions will be available before July 1, 2019 and trainings will be offered to support town clerks.

 - The statewide system will be used to create, store, issue and track birth and death certificates from January 1, 1909 to present.

 - Certified and noncertified copies from January 1, 1909 forward will be issued from the statewide system.

 - Certified and noncertified copies of records from before January 1, 1909 will not be issued from the statewide system.